Let’s talk about eggs, what to do with them when you have extra, how to cook them, other recipes you haven’t thought of to use them in and more.

 - Baked Huevos Rancheros made in a cupcake pan with tortillas, so fun!

-- And this is one of my families most requested item my Scrambled Egg Pizza (OMG so yummy!)
+- And this is one of my family’s most requested items my Scrambled Egg Pizza (OMG so yummy!)

 Now Egg Drop Soup: